Ask Bob: Should My Business Be an S Corporation? 6 Myths and Facts

 Question: So, I should obviously just form an S corp already, right?

 Answer: When asking should my business be an S corp because of tax savings, don’t be fooled into thinking it will be a cake walk.
 There are strict requirements you must follow to run your S corporation – even if you are the only owner.
 That means corporate bylaws and minutes of shareholder meetings (yes, you will need to have meetings with yourself).
-Check out this article for an overview of the steps to take in forming an S-Corp.
+Check out what is involved in forming an S-Corp.

 Question: Well, I can take the extra time to meet the requirements.
 I think I have the answer to should my business be an S corp!

 Answer: Time is one thing, but when thinking should my business be an S corp – also consider the cost.
 There will be legal fees in setting up your entity.
 And S corp accounting can be more involved than accounting for an LLC or sole proprietor.
 In fact, some unsavory accountants will push you towards an S corp unnecessarily just to get the extra work.
 That’s why at Robert P. Russo, CPA, we often work with our clients starting a new business to see if an LLC or sole proprietorship works best.
 Still, the potential tax savings are there – so your business may be better as an S corp structure.